The “Bounce Back” Rate, and Why We De-Rail

 Let’s say you feel de-railed for any given reason (self-doubt, outside criticism, a binge, too much thinking, an illness or tragedy, etc.) and it currently takes you three weeks + two anxiety attacks before you get back on track.
 That three weeks + two anxiety attacks is your ‘bounce back rate.’

-In that case, you and I would work together to discover 1) what triggers set you off in the first place and 2) how you can prevent those triggers from causing you to de-rail in the future, and 3) ways to help you bounce back much faster, in case you ever do de-rail again.
+In that case, you and I would work together to discover 1) what triggers set you off in the first place, 2) how you can prevent those triggers from causing you to de-rail in the future, and 3) ways to help you bounce back faster, in case you ever de-rail again.

 So what keeps us out of the flow (or “the zone”) in the first place?

 There are a variety of things that can weigh us down or throw us off track.
-Some of these weights include: too much analysis of the past/present/potential future, fears, lack of confidence, lack of faith, not really being ready to thrive, resentment, anger, guilt of leaving others behind, lying to yourself about what you really want…
+Some of these weights include: too much analysis of the past/present/potential future, fears, lack of confidence, lack of faith, not really being ready to thrive, resentment, anger, guilt of leaving others behind, not listening to your intuition, chronic anxiety, lying to yourself about what you really want…

-If you habitually find yourself thrown off track and struggling to get back on, it’s a good starting point to read through that list and ask yourself which one(s) apply to you.
-Then, work on ways in which to heal yourself and remove the block once and for all.
+If you habitually find yourself thrown off track and struggling to get back on, read through that list and ask yourself which one(s) apply to you.
+Then, do your best to work on ways in which to heal yourself and remove the block once and for all.

-Remember: once you have eliminated your block(s), it doesn’t matter what knocks you off track because you will always be able to pick yourself back up and re-group mentally, emotionally, and physically with minimal to no scarring.
+Remember: once you have eliminated your block(s), it doesn’t matter what knocks you off track because you will always be able to pick yourself back up and re-group with minimal to no scarring.
 Better yet… what if you got to a place of such steadfastness of Spirit that nothing could even knock you off track in the first place!?
-That is possible, too.
-I promise.
-But until you reach that point, don’t beat yourself up about de-railing every now and then.
+That is possible - but until you reach that point, don’t beat yourself up about de-railing every now and then.
 It happens to the best.